4.8.6. Hexagonal GaN/AlN Quantum Dot

 In this section the input file QD_GaN_Andreev_PRB_2000_1D_nnp_strain-PzPr-poisson-1b.in or QD_GaN_Andreev_PRB_2000_1D_nnp_strain-PzPr-poisson-6kp.in can be used to observe piezo effect on the design.

-In Figure 206 the effect of piezo- and pyroelectric fields on the band edge is shown.
+In Figure 4.8.6.2 the effect of piezo- and pyroelectric fields on the band edge is shown.
 The band edge gets tilted due to the additional electric potential arising from the piezo- and pyroelectric charges.
-The electrostatic potential which is the solution to the Poisson equation is also shown in Figure 206.
+The electrostatic potential which is the solution to the Poisson equation is also shown.

-Figure 207 shows the electron and hole wavefunctions (\(\Psi^2\)) in a 5.1 nm AlN/GaN/AlN quantum well.
+The electron and hole wavefunctions (\(\Psi^2\)) in a 5.1 nm AlN/GaN/AlN quantum well are shown as well.
 For the electrons, the single-band effective-mass approximation was used whereas for the holes the 6-band k.p model was used.
 The figure shows the four lowest electron eigenstates and the 6 highest valence band eigenstates.
 All eigenstates are two-fold degenerate due to spin.

 Hexagonal shaped GaN quantum dot embedded in AlN (wurtzite)